-This year, Illinois teachers Jenna Branch and Mary Rhodes received the “It Takes a Village” Award from Everyone Reading Illinois, a nonprofit that aims to improve the lives of children and adults with dyslexia.
+Illinois teachers Jenna Branch and Mary Rhodes received the “It Takes a Village” Award from Everyone Reading Illinois in 2015.
+This nonprofit aims to improve the lives of children and adults with dyslexia.

-In 2012, the two women sought out extra training to help them understand, identify and teach kids with dyslexia.
-What they’ve been able to do with that knowledge has not only earned them the award.
-It’s made a big impact on their school district.
+In 2012, the two women sought out extra training to help them understand, identify, and teach kids with dyslexia.
+What they were able to do with that knowledge not only earned them the award.
+It made a big impact on their school district.

-In the last three years, the two women have screened all incoming kindergartners and first-graders in their school district for signs of dyslexia.
-That’s more than 100 students.
-They’ve also shared their knowledge about dyslexia with every teacher in their district and have used intervention in the classroom to help kids read.
+For three years, the two women screened all incoming kindergartners and first-graders in their school district for signs of dyslexia.
+That was more than 100 students.
+They also shared their knowledge about dyslexia with every teacher in their district and used intervention in the classroom to help kids read.

 It all started with a week of dyslexia training in 2012.
 At the time, Jenna Branch was a reading intervention specialist at White Heath Elementary School in Monticello, Illinois.
 She realized that the tools she’d been using to identify and help struggling young readers didn’t work well for all of them.
 So she started doing research on her own to figure out what else she could do.